bitsmuggler/script-loading-demo/README.md

 ```

 async marks the loading of the script as completely independent, i.e.
-* it does not wait for the scripts marked async
+* it does not wait for the scripts marked async (random order)
 * ``DOMContentLoaded`` and async scripts do not wait for each other
+* blocks the parsing of the page

 ### Use Cases